unChaz/sci-fi-5e/srd/monsters/monsters.md

 Unless surprised, a creature can avert its eyes to avoid the saving throw at the start of its turn.
 If the creature does so, it can’t see the medusa until the start of its next turn, when it can avert its eyes again.
 If the creature looks at the medusa in the meantime, it must immediately make the save.

-If the medusa sees itself reflected on a polished surface within 30 feet of it and in an area of bright light, the medusa is, due to its curse, affected by its own gaze.
+If the medusa sees itself reflected on a polished surface within 30 feet of it and in an area of bright light, the medusa is, due to its hack, affected by its own gaze.

 **Actions**

 **_Multiattack_**.
-The medusa makes either three melee attacks—one with its snake hair and two with its ion blade—or two ranged attacks with its longbow.
+The medusa makes either three melee attacks—one with its snake hair and two with its ion blade—or two ranged attacks with its railrifle.

 **_Snake Hair_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one creature. _Hit:_ 4 (1d4 + 2) piercing damage plus 14 (4d6) poison damage.